An update about The Farne Islands

 Landing access to the Farne Islands to be restricted in efforts to protect precious seabird colonies

-The National Trust has announced that visitors won’t be able to land on the Farne Islands, off the coast of Northumberland, at the start of the 2023 season due to fears that Avian Influenza (bird flu) will rip through the seabird colonies once more.
+The National Trust has announced that visitors won’t be able to land on the Farne Islands, off the coast of Northumberland, and will be closed for landings until the end of breeding season, at the earliest due to fears that Avian Influenza (bird flu) will rip through the seabird colonies once more.

 Scattered a couple of miles off the coast of Seahouses, this cluster of islands was declared by Sir David Attenborough as his favourite place to see nature in the UK.
 Over 100,000 seabirds, of 23 different species can be spotted here, including colourful puffins who reunite with the same mate each year.